trilitech/ledger-app-tezos-baking/README.md

   - `IMPORTANT` Make sure to `enable screensaver` and `disable global PIN lock` in ledger settings.
 Make also sure to disable `Battery saver` on NanoX, Stax and Flex devices.
   - Open the baking app and start baking with octez client.

 Disabling global PIN lock makes it possible for baking app to continue respond to signing requests even when screensaver is running on the screen of the ledger.
-Baking app uses Ledger screensaver (custom screensaver for nanos) to avoid screen burn.
+Baking app uses Ledger screensaver to avoid screen burn.

 The baking app once opened can not be exited until you enter PIN again so disabling global PIN lock while baking does not pose any risk.